ezhan94/calibratable-style-consistency/README.md

 ## Demo

-The demo will be up during ICML 2020 [here](http://basketball-ai.com/).
+The demo will be live during ICML 2020 [here](http://basketball-ai.com/).

 ## Code